 Depending on the resin/hardener combination used (and the number of combinations of resins and hardeners is truly staggering), the properties of the end product are different.
-One important property, particularly in the case of epoxy molding compounds is the “glass transition temperature” or Tg.
-The Tg of an epoxy molding compound is the temperature above which epoxy properties, specifically the coefficient of thermal expansion (CTE) and the dynamic modulus (E), change.
+One important property, particularly in the case of epoxy molding compounds is the Tg.
+The Tg or “glass transition temperature” of an epoxy molding compound is the temperature above which epoxy properties, specifically the coefficient of thermal expansion (CTE) and the dynamic modulus (E), change.

 Traditionally, formulating for a product that had a glass transition temperature in the range of 120C to 160C, allowed you to use resin/hardener combinations that gave the epoxy mold compound very good room temperature stability before it was processed, and then cured very quickly when molded at temperatures between 160°C and 180°C (typical molding temperatures).